Rigidity of center Lyapunov exponents for Anosov diffeomorphisms on 3-torus: Introduction

 As a corollary, we apply Theorem \ref{1 thm ph} to partially hyperbolic diffeomorphisms \textit{derived from Anosov} on $\mathbb{T}^3$.
 We call $f:\mathbb{T}^3\to \TT^3$ is derived from Anosov, also called a \textit{DA} diffeomorphism, i.e., its linearization $f_*:\pi_1(\TT^3)\to \pi_1(\TT^3)$ induces an Anosov automorphism.
 We mention that the partially hyperbolic diffeomorphism derived from Anosov is one of the three types of partially hyperbolic diffeomorphisms on $3$-manifolds with solvable fundamental group\cite{HP2015}.

 \begin{corollary} Let $f, g :\mathbb{T}^{3}\to \mathbb{T}^{3}$ be two $C^{1+\alpha}$-smooth partially hyperbolic diffeomorphisms and conjugate via a homeomorphism $h$.
 Suppose the linearization of $f$ is an Anosov automorphism with one-dimensional unstable bundle.
-If $h$ perserves the stable foliation, then $h$ is smooth along the center foliation. \end{corollary}
+If $h$ preserves the stable foliation, then $h$ is $C^1$ along the center foliation. \end{corollary}

-It is clear that Theorem \ref{1 thm Anosov} is a special case of Corollary \ref{1 cor DA}.
+It is clear that Theorem \ref{1 thm Anosov} is a special case of Corollary \ref{1 cor DA}, as we can take the directional derivative of $f^n=h^{-1}\circ g^n\circ h$ in the direction of $E^c$ at periodic point $p$ with period $n$ to get the same center periodic data.
 Another special case of Corollary \ref{1 cor DA} is that $g=f_*$ which has been studied in \cite{GanS}.
-We refer readers to \cite{gogolevshi} for higher-dimensional case on the assumption of $g=f_*$.
+We refer readers to \cite{gogolevshi} for higher-dimensional case under the assumption of $g=f_*$.